Photograph taken by Edmund Teske. Taliesin in winter with snow and ice.

 I took the photograph at the top of this page on August 26, 2009.

 1 “At Taliesin” was the name of weekly articles published by Wright and the Taliesin Fellowship in the 1930s.
 They were found, transcribed and edited by Randolph C. Henning.
 He published them in a book in the early 1990s.
-I wrote about the book in my post, “Books by Apprentices
+I recommended the book here and wrote about it in my post, “Books by Apprentices

 2 Randolph C. Henning, ed. and with commentary.
 At Taliesin: Newspaper Columns by Frank Lloyd Wright and the Taliesin Fellowship, 1934-1937 (Southern Illinois University Press, Carbondale and Edwardsville, Illinois, 1991), 273.